Poor in the World, Rich in Faith

 What Is God Saying?

 Faith and works belong together as the root belongs to the fruit.
-We are grateful to James for helping us to keep the balance.
+We are grateful to James for helping us to understand the balance.
 Concerning Abraham whose faith was reckoned to him as righteousness (2:23) he also says, ‘Faith was active along with works and faith was completed by works’ (2:22).
 Another analogy is given at the end of this chapter- ‘For as the body apart from the spirit is dead, so faith apart from works is dead’ (2:26).
-James does not take away the all-essential quality of faith as the sole source of salvati0n.
-He simply says that faith when it does not result in works is not real in the first place.
+James does not say that faith is not the sole source of salvati0n.
+He says that faith, when it does not result in works, is not real in the first place.
 It's dead.
-One of the areas in which faith should be evidenced by works has to do with showing favoritism to the rich and neglect to the poor.
+One of the areas in which works should evidence faith has to do with showing favoritism to the rich and neglect of the poor.
 Faith shows its good works by being impartial to everyone.
-That is why James writes at the opening of the chapter, ‘Show no partiality as you hold the faith of our Lord Jesus Christ, the Lord of glory’ (2: 1 ).
+That is why James writes at the opening of the chapter, ‘Show no partiality as you hold the faith of our Lord Jesus Christ, the Lord of glory’ (2:1 ).
 To show partiality is to sin (2:9).

 How Does This Apply To Us?

-While the purpose of James is to show the sinfulness of partiality, our key verse has a penetrating message that can be applied to every Christian, rich or poor.
+While the purpose of James is to show the sinfulness of partiality, the message of our key verse is for all, rich or poor.
 To be poor in the world is not to be deprived of the riches that count.
-To be rich in the world does not necessarily mean to be poor in faith.
-It is only harder to be rich in things and rich in faith.
+To be prosperous in the world does not necessarily mean to be poor in faith.
 All are heirs of the promised kingdom, not to those who are poor or to those who are rich, but to those who love God.
-Thank God the promised kingdom does not depend on our status in the world or the accounts we have in the bank.
+Thank God the promised kingdom does not depend on our status in the world.
 It does depend on the reality or the nature of our faith.
 But we need to guard against the deceitfulness of riches- ‘The cares of the world and the delight in riches choke the word and it proves unfruitful’ (Mt.
 13:22).
-Let us all decide (if we must) rather be poor in the world and rich in faith than to be rich in the world and poor in faith.
+Let us all decide rather be poor in the world and rich in faith than to be rich in the world and poor in faith.

 Pray With Me

 For my part, Lord, let there be a willingness to be poor in the world.
-Nothing will displace my love for You.
-When I seek the riches of this world, I am weighted down with its care.
-When I seek its honors and praises, my hope is set on something less than the glory that God gives and shares.
-When I crave its securities and its comforts, I am trusting in something less than Your inexhaustible riches in Christ.
-When I am surfeited with its pleasures, my love for You grows weak and faith seems to be a useless relic.
+Nothing will displace my love for you.
+When I seek the riches of this world, the care of the world weighs me down.
+When I seek its honors and praises, I set my hope on something less than the glory that God gives and shares.
+When I crave its securities and comforts, I trust in something less than your inexhaustible riches in Christ.

 In the name of Him through whose poverty I am rich.
 Amen.